joaovitorbogo/Flexget-Customize/README.md

 This tab is for advanced users or for troubleshooting.

-*   **Arquivo YAML Original (Left Memo):** Shows the raw YAML text content as it will be saved to the file.
+*   **(Left Memo):** Shows the raw YAML text content as it will be saved to the file.
 This is useful to see the final structure.
-*   **Informações Interpretadas (Right Memo):** Shows an internal, structured representation of the data that the application has loaded and parsed from the file.
+*   **(Right Memo):** Shows an internal, structured representation of the data that the application has loaded and parsed from the file.

 ### Typical Workflow on Windows